abarker/pytest-helper/doc/sphinx_docs/index.rst

 .. default-role:: code

-This package provides several functions which make it easier to set up and run unit tests in Python using the `pytest <http://pytest.org>`_ testing framework.
-For example, there is a functions to simplify modifying the search path, using relative pathnames, and a function to make files self-testing whenever they are executed as scripts.
-Perhaps the most useful feature is that relative pathnames are always relative to the file they occur in, not the package root or the working directory.
-This package makes use of pytest but is not part of the official pytest project.
+The pytest-helper package provides several functions which make it easier to set up and run unit tests in Python using the `pytest <http://pytest.org>`_ testing framework.
+For example, there is a function to make files self-testing whenever they are executed as scripts, and a function to simplify modifying the search path.
+One of the most useful features is that relative pathnames are always relative to the file they occur in, not the package root or the working directory.
+This package makes use of pytest but is independent of the official pytest project.

 Installation
 ============

-The easiest way to install is to use ``pip``, which also allows for easy uninstallation.
+The easiest way to install is to use `pip`, which also allows for easy uninstallation.
 Either download the zipped directory from GitHub and unzip it, or else use `git` to clone the GitHub repo.
 Then run: